Estimating coil features from an equilibrium

 The geodesic curvature is the other component of curvature, and represents bending of the coil within the surface.
 This is controlled by a component of $\nabla\mathbf{B}$ describing the bending of field lines in the direction of the coils.
 Picturing this bending as principally a misalignment of the surface normal to a toroidal cut, significant geodesic curvature naturally arises in configurations with large toroidal variations in the field strength (see Figure~\ref{fig:illustrations}a) or elongation (stretching).
 Configurations with little toroidal variations minimise this contribution, as is the case of Figure~\ref{fig:placeholder}.

 Another important aspect of the coils we have not referred to yet is the non-planarity of coils.
 The concept could be discussed through the coil torsion, but torsion is a rather sensitive quantity, especially if the curves have straight sections.
 Thus we opt in this letter for a more direct physical picture leaning on the bending of field lines over flux surfaces.
 As pictured in Figure~\ref{fig:illustrations}b, a simultaneous poloidal and toroidal variation in the strength of the magnetic field over a flux surface will make field lines bend, and thus following Eq.~(\ref{eqn:K_anal_B}), coils will as well.
-This picture suggests that stellarator fields that minimise toroidal variations in the poloidal behaviour will be amenable to planar coils, consistent with recent work on the figure-8 stellarator\cite{plunk2025back} and providing a criterion for designing simpler fields.
+This picture suggests{, qualitatively,} that stellarator fields that minimise toroidal variations in the poloidal behaviour { (\textit{e.g.}, avoiding large toroidal variations in the cross-section shape normal to the magnetic axis)} will be amenable to { more} planar coils, consistent with recent work on the figure-8 stellarator\cite{plunk2025back} and providing a criterion for designing simpler fields.

 Making this somewhat more quantitative, the toroidal topology, together with Amp\'{e}re's law, forces a strong inboard-outboard variation of the poloidal field, with a basic $\sim\rho$ scaling.
 Since the coil length scales as $L\sim\rho$, the accumulated out-of-surface excursion is then expected to scale as $\Delta z\sim\rho^2$.
 Coil non-planarity can thus be expected to roughly grow quadratically with radius.
 This strong increase can also be understood by invoking the superposition principle to describe equivalently a set of 3D coils with finite $\Delta z$ excursion as a set of planar modular coils together with additional non-linked saddle coils.
-The saddle coil field being that of dipoles decays rapidly (in fact as $\sim1/\rho^2$), and thus the excursion it represents must therefore grow strongly.
-The basic scaling can be exploited to extrapolate the non-planarity of coils away from the plasma on the basis of a direct assessment of our equilibrium field.
+The saddle coil field being that of dipoles decays rapidly (in fact as $\sim1/\rho^3$, or more appropriate here $1/\rho^2$ if elongated), and thus the excursion it represents must therefore grow strongly.
+The basic scaling can be exploited to extrapolate the non-planarity of coils away from the plasma on the basis of a direct assessment of our equilibrium field. { We thus can construct a proxy of coil non-planarity by calculating the slope of $\Delta z$ from the equilibrium straightforwardly (and without having to design a finite working set of coils).}

 There is therefore a tight competition between the curvature and the non-planarity of the coils as the coil set is placed further and further away from the plasma.
 A more detailed description is left for future work.